croepha/the-bike-shed/README.md

    environment" task.
 Command Pallette -> "Run Task"
 6. Re-open window (so that vscode will realize git is now installed)
 7. Run the default build task to build...
-    - To clean and rebuild: uncomment line 44 and then comment out lines 45 & 47 of build.bash.
-Save and run build task again.
-Then undo and run build task again
+    - To clean and rebuild: Run the "clean and build" task

 For Schematics, you should grab [KiCad]